nyukat/GMIC/README.md

 * Input: A mammography image that is cropped to 2944 x 1920 and are saved as 16-bit png files.
 As a part of this repository, we provide 4 sample exams (in `sample_data/cropped_images` directory and exam list stored in `sample_data/data.pkl`), each of which includes 2 CC view images and 2 MLO view images.

 * Output: The GMIC model generates one prediction for each image: probability of benign and malignant findings.
 All predictions are saved into a csv file `$OUTPUT_PATH/predictions.csv` that contains the following columns: image_index, benign_pred, malignant_pred, benign_label, malignant_label.
 In addition, each input image is associated with a visualization file saved under `$OUTPUT_PATH/visualization`.
-An exemplar visualization file is illustrated above.
-The 10 columns (from left to right) represents:
+An exemplar visualization file is illustrated below.
+The images (from left to right) represent:
-  * input mammography with ground truth annotation (green=benign, red=malignant)
+  * input mammography with ground truth annotation (green=benign, red=malignant),
-  * patch map that illustrates the locations of ROI proposal patches (blue squares)
+  * patch map that illustrates the locations of ROI proposal patches (blue squares),
-  * saliency map for benign class
+  * saliency map for benign class,
-  * saliency map for malignant class
+  * saliency map for malignant class,
-  * 6 ROI proposal patches with the associated attention score on top
+  * 6 ROI proposal patches with the associated attention score on top.

 ![alt text](https://github.com/nyukat/GMIC/blob/master/sample_data/sample_visualization.png)